flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 - AircraftVariable: a variable which is directly mapped to a simvar
 - NamedVariable: a variable which is mapped to a LVAR
-- DataDefinitionVariable: Custom defined SimObjects base on custom C++ structs between clients
+- DataDefinitionVariable: Custom defined SimObjects base on simvars and custom C++ structs (with SU12 also LVARs can be part of the data definition - this is not tested yet).
-- ClientDataAreaVariable: Custom defined SimObjects base on memory mapped data
+- ClientDataAreaVariable: Custom defined SimObjects base on memory mapped data to exchange arbitrary data between SimConnect clients.
-- ClientDataAreaBuffered Variable: Custom defined SimObjects base on memory mapped which can be larger than the limit of 8k bytes per ClientDataArea by using a streaming buffer approach to send and retrieve data (partially implemented but not working yet).
+- ClientDataAreaBuffered Variable: Custom defined SimObjects base on memory mapped which can be larger than the limit of 8k bytes per ClientDataArea by using a streaming buffer approach to send and retrieve data.
-- Event: a SimConnect event

-It implements a simple callback observer pattern to allow modules to register for updates of a variable.
+- ClientEvent: These events are used to either create a custom event or to be mapped to a sim event or sim system event.
+The main feature of a ClientEvent is that it has a unique ID which can be used to map and recognize the event.
+Callbacks can then be registered to be called when the event is triggered.

 Also, it allows to register callback functions for KeyEvents.

-The below described variables can be used without the DataManager, however the DataManager provides not only automatic updates and writing of the variables, but also convenience functions to create and register variables and events in the DataManager itself and also de-duplicating variables.
+The below described variables can be used without the DataManager, however the DataManager provides not only automatic updates and writing of the variables, but also functions to create and register variables and events in the DataManager itself and also will de-duplicate variables where useful.

 #### DataObjectBase (abstract base class)

-The base class for all data objects.
+The base class for all data objects providing the variable's name.

 #### ManagedDataObjectBase (abstract base class)
 MSFS SDK and SimConnect provide different kinds of variable each with different